chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 src/bulk_upload.py BUCKET_NAME PREFIX
 ```

-Note that Elasticsearch updates are idempotent, based on the CloudTrail event ID, so you
+Note that Elasticsearch updates are idempotent, based on the CloudTrail event ID, so you can run
-can run the upload scripts as many times as you'd like.
+the upload scripts as many times as you'd like (you will, however, be charged for data transfer).